Haditha massacre: Comparisons with My Lai massacre and other incidents

 66-year-old Khomeisa Tuma Ali, who was shot and killed in the first house the Marines entered.

 Many news reports compared the Haditha killings to the 1968 My Lai massacre of 504 villagers during the Vietnam War, with some commentators describing it as "Bush's My Lai", or "Iraq's My Lai".
-Very often, the killings have been described as part of a wider pattern of human rights abuses committed by American forces in Iraq.
-As a Spiegel reporter notes in an interview with Michael Sallah, who won a Pulitzer Prize for his investigation of atrocities committed by the Tiger Force unit in Vietnam, "you would have difficulties finding a single newspaper in Germany, or elsewhere in Europe, that does not deal with My Lai, Abu Ghraib, and Haditha in the same commentary."
+The killings were often described as part of a wider pattern of human rights abuses committed by American forces in Iraq.
+As a Der Spiegel reporter noted in an interview with Michael D. Sallah, who won a Pulitzer Prize for his investigation of atrocities committed by Tiger Force in Vietnam, "you would have difficulties finding a single newspaper in Germany, or elsewhere in Europe, that does not deal with My Lai, Abu Ghraib, and Haditha in the same commentary."
 Some rejected the comparison, however, including prominent journalist Christopher Hitchens who stated in a June 2006 essay that: